-- Blinded Manuscript.
-Blinded manuscripts do not include the title page (or any self identifying information, see below).
-There is no need to include the abstract with the blinded manuscript.
+- Anonymized Manuscript.
+Anonymized manuscripts do not include the title page (or any self identifying information, see below).
+There is no need to include the abstract with the anonymized manuscript.
 References, endnotes, tables, and figures each appear in separate sections following the text.

 Email for Correspondence: email@example.com

 Note: Additional details on preparing manuscripts for C&C are published in the ASA Style Guide (6th ed., 2019) available from the American Sociological Association.

 Ethics: Submission of a manuscript to another professional journal while it is under review by City & Community is regarded by the ASA as unethical.
 Significant findings or contributions that have already appeared (or will appear) elsewhere must be clearly identified.
 All persons who publish in ASA journals are required to abide by ASA guidelines and ethics codes regarding plagiarism and other ethical issues.

 Data Sharing: Authors are expected to adhere to ASA’s stated policy in the ASA Code of Ethics on data sharing: “As a regular practice, sociologists share data and pertinent documentation as an integral part of a research plan.
 Sociologists generally make their data available after completion of a project or its major publications, except where proprietary agreements with employers, contractors, or clients preclude such accessibility or when it is impossible to share data and protect the confidentiality of the research participants (e.g., field notes or detailed information from ethnographic interviews).”
 (ASA Code of Ethics, 2018).